EEGo-UNC/EEGProc/README.md

 # EEGProc: EEG Preprocessing and Featurization Library

 EEGProc is a fully vectorized library designed for preprocessing and extracting features from EEG (Electroencephalogram) data.
-This library is optimized for performance and ease of use, making it suitable for researchers and developers working in the field of neuroscience, biomedical engineering, and machine learning.
+This research-born library is optimized for performance and ease of use, making it suitable for researchers and developers working in the field of neuroscience, biomedical engineering, and machine learning.

 ## Documentation